HayLahav/Deep_Learning_TAU/README.md

 Here are the key points for the task:

-Paper Review: The paper "Improved Training of Wasserstein GANs" by Gulrajani et al. to understand the architecture and training techniques thoroughly.
+Paper Review: The paper "Improved Training of Wasserstein GANs" by Gulrajani et al.

 Implementation:  The architecture WAS designed for CIFAR10, with modifications as needed for MNIST.
 Ensure that the model is adapted to work with Fashion MNIST.